A right triangle has one leg of length 6 units and a hypotenuse o... | Study Prep in Pearson+

 Struggling with Trigonometry?Join thousands of students who trust us to help them ace their exams!Watch the first video

 A right triangle has one leg of length units and a hypotenuse of length units.
 What is the length of the missing leg?
-If necessary, round your answer to the nearest tenth.
+If necessary, round to the nearest tenth.

 Watch next